INCF/neurohdf/doc/source/index.rst

 "`Hierarchical Data Format (HDF5) <http://www.hdfgroup.org/HDF5/>`_ is a data model, library, and file format for storing and managing data.
 It supports an unlimited variety of datatypes, and is designed for flexible and efficient I/O and for high volume and complex data."

-NeuroHDF is an effort to combine the flexibility and efficiency of HDF5 for neuroscience data and metadata storage and management.
-It is **not** yet another file format.
-In particular, the aims are to:
+NeuroHDF is an effort to combine the flexibility and efficiency of HDF5 for neuroscience datasets through a simple object model of regular and irregular datasets.
+Whenever data comes in array form, storage and I/O using HDF5 is very efficient.
+But this is usually not enough to capture the rich semantic metadata about datasets.
+Several approaches for metadata representation are developed in different communities usually based on XML or databases (relational, graph-based, document-based, key/value stores, triple stores).

- * provide a recommendation on how to hierarchically represent spatio-temporal datasets with an underlying regular or irregular geometry, map them to a spatial reference system and define metadata
- * integrate existing domain-specific XML schemas with HDF5
- * propose a convention on how to express array metadata using `JSON <http://www.json.org/>`_ and identifiers from `Open Biological and Biomedical Ontologies <http://obofoundry.org/>`_
- * define an API for at least Python, Matlab and Java languages
+Developing these domain-specific object models can be decoupled from the pure data array storage using references.

 Contents:

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   hierarchy
-   region
-   cookbook_spatiotempo
-   cookbook_generic
+   :glob:

+   examples/*

    evaluatehdf
    references
    datatypes
-   contact
+   oldideas